TRANSDUCTION TECHNOLOGIES

 The Home Energy Rating System (HERS) Index is the national recognized, industry standard for measuring the energy efficiency performance of a home.

 The reference point for the HERS Index is a house built to the 2004-2006 energy code, or International Energy Conservation Code (IECC) standards.
 A house built exactly to the 2006 IEEC standards scores 100 on the HERS Index.
 These figures have been determined by the U.S. Department of Energy.
 Each 1-point decrease in the HERS Index corresponds to a 1% reduction in energy consumption compared to the HERS Reference Home (2006 IEEC code).
 Likewise, every 1-point increase in the HERS Index corresponds to a 1% increase in energy consumption.
-So, in layman’s terms, the lower the HERS Index score, the better:
+So, the lower the HERS Index score, the better:

 A home with a HERS Index Score of 70 is 30% more energy efficient than a standard new home